bitw1z/computer_vision_controlled_robotic_arm/README.md

 - The robotic arm peforms repeated motion due to delayed responsiveness in the object detection algorithm.
 To mitigate this, I can utilize tiny YOLO weights, optimize input resolution, and implement asychronous processing.

 ## Acknolwedgements
+- Numpy library for forward and inverse kinematics of robotic arm.
+- Arduino and the VarSpeedServo library for servo control.
+- The ESP32 Camera library and CameraWebServer example code.
+- YOLOv3 weights and COCO.names for object detection.
+- OpenCV library for intrinsic and extrinsic parameters extraction.